msfninja/wcs/README.md

 ## Initiating the server

-The server CLI is initiated by going to the `\server` directory in your terminal, and running the following command:
+The server CLI is initiated by going to the `server` directory of the cloned repository in your terminal, and running the following command:

 ```bat
 nodemon server.js